yerzhanserikbay/BirthdayAlarmBot/README.md

+# BirthdayAlarmBot
-# BirthdayAlarmBot - BirthdayAlarmBot can notify you with a message, when group's member birthday is.
+## can notify you with a message, when group's member birthday is.

 ## Sceenshots
 ![](demo/demo.gif)